brandon-vaughan/creed-cms/src/pages/index.md

         An accomplished writer and content architect, whose material has helped generate hundreds of millions of dollars in opportunities captured since 2005, Mr. Callaghan serves Creed Productions as creative lead.
-His primary responsibility involves the development of innovative, captivating ideas and material designed to advance the firm’s mission.
+His primary responsibility involves the development of original, bold, and enthralling ideas and material designed to advance the firm’s mission.
       image: /img/coffee.png
       name: Ryan P. Callaghan
       title: Chief Creative Officer